dharanichinnappan/dharanichinnappan.github.io/SMS_Frontend_Task/README.md

         - color

     - All columns are sortable
+    - 'Color' column is sorted based on its 'hue' value.
+    - In 'Color' column , given hex colors is applied as 'background-color' for better visibility while sorting.
     - Two dates pickers( *from* and *to*) are provided to filter the objects
     - Responsive grid can be viewed in https://dharanichinnappan.github.io/SMS_Frontend_Task/index.html

 ## Project setup:
-   - The form validation and responsive grid can be viewed in the below links:
+   1. The form validation and responsive grid can be viewed in the below links:
         - https://dharanichinnappan.github.io/SMS_Frontend_Task/login.html
         - https://dharanichinnappan.github.io/SMS_Frontend_Task/index.html

              (or)

-   - The code can be downloaded from https://github.com/dharanichinnappan/SMS-Frontend-Challenge
+   2.The code can be downloaded from https://github.com/dharanichinnappan/SMS-Frontend-Challenge
+        - The html pages (**index.html** and **login.html**) can be viewed in browser
+        - To view the html pages in 'Chrome' browser start chrome with **chrome.exe --disable-web-security** 3.I used Eclipse as IDE and ran the project through tomcat server.